So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 Well, we’ve got eyes, so we know that Samantha is beautiful (although, honestly, this is not the movie in which Miss Pike looks her best), but just for canon’s sake, we’ve got Duke letting the audience know that she’s supposed to be considered to be exceptionally good-looking.

 Why is this important?
-Well, if there was going to be some Grimm-cest going on, it seems me it would be more likely if both parties were good-looking (which they are).
+Well, if there was going to be some Grimm-cest going on, it seems me it would be more likely if both parties were good-looking (which – my god – they are).

 On the other hand, if I don’t mention this movie, you may never see it, and it’s actually a great movie in its twisted way.
 I’ll just tell you: it’s a German film, in German called Mein Bruder Der Vampir (My Brother The Vampire), or Getting My Brother Laid in English (a title which holds nothing back).
 I unreservedly recommend it to someone whose delicate sensibilities won’t be offended.
 It’s a comedy, by the way.
 Mostly.
 I’ve never seen another German comedy, so I can’t compare it, but I’ve definitely seen French films that were more clearly classified as comedies (that is to say, they were lacking completely in serious moments).

 It’s interesting that Duke’s language is objectifying.
 Actually, it’s not interesting.
 That’s what we’d expect.
 But it must have been a shock for John to hear his sister spoken of in such a way.
 What’s interesting is drawing sexual attention to Samantha in speaking to John (interesting on the part of the writers, not Duke).
 Duke might have said, “Reaper, I didn’t know you were divorced”, or he might have made the comment to someone else, like Sarge, but that’s not what went down.
 So, I’m free to offer up the possibility that this was something intended by the writers.
 Doom was written by David Callaham, and Wesley Strick.
-Unfortunately, I haven’t seen anything else written by either of them, so I can’t speculate further.
+Unfortunately, I haven’t seen anything else written by either of them, so I can’t speculate further about their potential interest in incest.

 John does sort of open his mouth in muted incredulousness, and sternly respond: “She’s my sister,” before seeming to speed up and leave Duke behind as they turn a corner.